 PRI HAS PROUDly PARTNERed WITH MANY WONDERFUL TWIN CITIES ORGANIZATIONS

-The following organizations have either served as host sites, teachers, sponsors, or donors of PRI and we are grateful for their continued support.
+The following organizations have either served as PRI host sites, teachers, sponsors, or donors.
+We are grateful for their contributions.

-Gardening Matters is a nonprofit dedicated to promoting and preserving community gardening across the Twin Cities by connecting gardeners to each other and to the communities in which they reside.
+Gardening Matters was a nonprofit dedicated to promoting and preserving community gardening across the Twin Cities by connecting gardeners to each other and to the communities in which they reside.
 Until 2019, they provided training and resources to support community gardeners in achieving community gardens that are successful and sustainable.

 The Land Stewardship Project (LSP) is a private, nonprofit organization founded in 1982 to foster an ethic of stewardship for farmland, to promote sustainable agriculture and to develop sustainable communities.